rpradosilva/adobexd-etools/README.md

 ### Solution

 **Make it easy** to copy emails to other prototypes through an extension that created a button to copy emails.
+After that, the tools got complex.

 ### Permissions